A user-friendly service to help you discover outdoor rock climbs with ease.

 Market analysis

-For 2020, that figure is expected to reach the highest level yet.
-75 new gyms are planned to open in the US in 2020.
-If all those projects are completed, more commercial climbing gyms will open in the US in 2020 than in any prior year.
+In 2020, the climbing gym industry was expected to reach its highest level yet, with plans for 75 new gyms to open in the US.
+If all these projects are completed, the number of commercial climbing gyms opening in the US in 2020 will surpass any previous year.

 Competitive analysis